core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

        For example, the OSCORE_ID 0xFF is converted to the byte-valued EDHOC_ID 0xFF (0x41FF in CBOR encoding).

    Implementations can easily determine which case holds for a given OSCORE_ID with no need to try to actually CBOR-decode it, e.g., by using the approach in {{sec-cbor-numeric-check}}.

+When performing the conversions above, the two peers MUST always refer to Deterministically Encoded CBOR as specified in {{Section 4.2.1 of RFC8949}}, consistently with what is required by the EDHOC protocol {{I-D.ietf-lake-edhoc}}.

 ## EDHOC Message Processing {#oscore-edhoc-message-processing}